-The primary focus of this laboratory is on molecular processes that affect genome stability, including chromosome breakages, DNA deletions and gene amplification.
-We have been using the ciliated protozoan Tetrahymena thermophila as a model eukaryote for this analysis.
-Tetrahymena cells carry out extensive DNA rearrangements during somatic nuclear differentiation, including chromosome breakage at hundred of specific sites, deletion of thousands of specific DNA segments ( IES deletion, Internal Eliminated Sequence deletion) and amplification of the ribosomal RNA gene.
+This laboratory focuses on molecular processes that affect genome stability, and the roles of non-coding RNA in these processes.
+Genome instability drives biodiversity through evolution, and contributes to human diseases particularly cancers.
+Various forces including intrinsic and environmental factors affect genome integrity.
+To gain better understanding of this fundamental issue, we have been investigating processes that alter gene or genome structures in a programmed manner, processes that have been known to generate vertebrate adaptive immunity and yeast mating type switching.
+We use the ciliated protozoan Tetrahymena thermophila as a primary model for this analysis.
+Ciliates including Tetrahymena carry out unparalleled extensive DNA rearrangements during somatic nuclear differentiation, including chromosome breakage at hundred of specific sites, deletion of thousands of specific DNA segments and amplification of the ribosomal RNA gene.
+They offer exceptional opportunities to understand the molecular basis of genome instability.
 We have identified critical cis-acting sequences that regulate these processes, including a 15 bp sequence for chromosome breakage sites, two sets of sequences for DNA deletion boundaries, and a pair of inverted repeats for large DNA palindrome formation during gene amplification.
-We have also begun to identify proteins involved in their regulations.
+We have also identified chromosomal proteins involved in their regulations.

-The mechanism of gene amplification described in Tetrahymena also occurs in other organisms.
-We found that large DNA palindromes can be produced in budding yeast, just like in Tetrahymena, when a double stranded DNA break is made at a site adjacent to a pair of short inverted repeats.
+The mechanism of gene amplification found in Tetrahymena likely also occurs in other organisms.
+We found that large DNA palindromes can be produced in the budding yeast and mammalian cells, just like in Tetrahymena, when a double stranded DNA break is made at a site adjacent to a pair of short inverted repeats.
+We have also successfully tested this idea in cultured mammalian cells.
 This finding suggests a general mechanism for gene amplification in eukaryotes.
-We have now successfully tested this idea in Chinese hamster ovary cells, and developed a genome-wide defection method to examine its role in human cancer progression, which is often accompanied by gene amplification.
+Using this concept we have developed a genome-wide detection method to examine the role of inverted repeats in human cancer progression, which is often accompanied by gene amplification.